 Note to self: Focus!!
 Quite right.

 So yesterday I gave up the photo shrinking struggle, but today I started researching how to resize photos in Mac iPhoto – because no one wants to be defeated by a machine, and… I saw an opportunity to help out my readers in case they ever run up against this same problem.
 Here is what I learned – and yes, this works.
+I show you 2 ways to shrink photos: one using iPhoto, and one using Mac Preview App – that is shipped free with all Mac computers.

 Step By Step Instructions How to Resize Photo Sizes in iPhoto